redblade7/smtoomuch/README.md

 (6) There are over 6500 fortunes in these files which, depending on the amount of fortunes you have installed, might make the likelihood of receiving a YKYWTMSMW fortune higher than you want.
 If you want to change this behavior, see the fortune man page about the "-e" option.

-(8) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
+(7) Slackware Linux users: Slackware will not automatically choose fortunes from these files unless you add "smtoomuch" to the end of the fortune command in /etc/profile.d/bsd-games-login-fortune.sh.
 You may also want to use "fortune -e" (see note #8).
 You can also replace the whole line with "fortune all" or, if you don't mind seeing offensive fortunes, "fortune -a".

+(8) The fortunes are not currently split into offensive and non-offensive, but will be in a future release of v6.x.

 THANKS: